cloudmesh-community/book/chapters/prg/python/python-wordcount.md

 ## Benchmarking

-To time each of the examples above, enter it into its own Python file and use Linux's `time` command:
+To time each of the examples, enter it into its own Python file and use Linux's `time` command:

 ```bash